 Storage

-I’m running most of my storage off of a three-node Ceph cluster.
+I’m running most of my storage off of a three-node Rook Ceph cluster.
 Ceph is a great way of running storage, because you can provide pieces of the same disk as block devices, a POSIX compatible file system or S3-compatible object storage.

 I’m using Ceph for all three.
 My fleet of Raspberry Pis is completely without storage attached to them.
 They netboot, and then have their root disks provided as Ceph RBDs.
 I’ve also got a large CephFS, which I mostly use for mass storage.
 You know, Linux ISOs and such.
 Then I can mount that on my desktop and in my Homelab, connected to Jellyfin.
 And wherever I can, I’m using S3 as the storage method.
 I just love that it’s a vast lake of storage, where I don’t have to worry about things like filesystems running full.